 Over time, extend the time or try it several times a day.
 Then work up to loving yourself in the mirror.

 3. Love Your Skin

-If you already have some lotion, that’s great.
+If you already have lotion, that’s great.
 If not buy yourself something yummy for Valentine’s Day.
 Give yourself this gift.
-Maybe you’ll choose a coconut butter, shea butter or some other super emollient and wonderfully scented product.
-Then be sure to love your skin while you put it on.
+Maybe you’ll choose a coconut butter, shea butter, or some other super emollient and wonderfully scented product.
+Then be sure to love your skin while you apply it.

 4. Love Your Coffee or Tea

 Love is a vibration.
-All emotion, like everything else on the planet (and elsewhere) is made of energy and all energy has a frequency.
-The vibration of love is a very high frequency.
+All emotion, like everything else on the planet (and elsewhere) is made of energy, and all energy has a frequency.
+The vibration of love is very high.
 Since the human body is made up of 60% water, it vibrates as well.

 That means your emotions directly affect how you vibrate.

 If you want to raise your vibration and feel happier, you can do this easily.
 Before you drink that first cup of tea or coffee, put your hands on the cup and imagine sending love into the liquid.
 Fill that cup with LOVE.

 (I’m doing this right now as I sit at my desk and write this post!)